dgm9704/flux/README.md

 ```

 ## Status
-- All AIFMD validations (CAM/CAF/FIL/WAF) have been implemented in some way, except:
+-  AIFMD validations have been implemented!

+	Exceptions:
-    - FIL-009 requires access to filename which isn't available for XSLT 1.0
+    - FIL-009 is a filename check
     - CAM-001, CAF-001, CAF-005 only make sense when done by ESMA

 - Checkdigit calculations are implemented with ESXLT extensions available with xsltproc

-- output is rough and minimal
+- Output now includes all values relevant to the validation that are available at execution time

-- OK to file bugs on results for implemented cases
+- OK to file bugs!

-- Starting on CSDR9 validations
+- have started on CSDR9 validations
 	- roughly 1/3? are implemented in some way
 	- output is very minimal

 ## Next steps
-- Add richer info about the error location and related values.
+- Add richer info about the error location and related values from specifications
+- Add more info about the validation to the error (perhaps controllable via argument)
 - If possible, find out the output format that ESMA uses!
 - There are some warnings also (WAF-*) - do they go into a "warning" element, or should there be a severity value?
-- Implement CSDR9 validations
+- Implement CSDR9 validations?
 - Implement CSDR7 validations?
 - Implement MMF validations?
 - Implement ESEF validations?